microtrain/bootcamp/14-Angular/05-NgUsers/09-NextSteps.md

 # Next Steps

-Now it's time to add some navigation and the components for creating content.
-We added the users components together.
-Now it's time to take what you've learned and build the Articles components on you own.
+Let's add some navigation and the components for creating content.

 ## Navigation
 Add some navigation to the app component.